itsasimiqbal/DeNeRD/README.md

 3. Make a sample training file by running the following script at the location where /dataset folder is located:
 #### create_training_generic.m in the folder
 This will create your first training file.
 This training file will be called training.mat and will be saved in the current folder.

+4. Run the following script where your dataset folder is located to start drawing your bounding boxes.
+Remove the additional bounding box in the top left corner of the image.
+#### SimpleGUI.m
+Your progress will be saved automatically.
+When you are finished, you can close the SimpleGUI and your final training file is ready for the network.

+5. Make a new RCNN file for your current project.
+Change the testing and training images to the ones in your dataset.
+Run the following script:
+#### RCNN.m
+Training session of the deep neural network can be observed now.
+Once you have your final detector ready then SAVE IT!

+6. Run the following script to analyse your brain sections and save them in your machine as stars_sect_N.png.
+#### montage.m